matrixesports/mtx-web3-service-nestjs/README.md

 - moralis
 - dpd

-  For level info: i return 0 id 0 qty for levels with no rewards OR skip those levels userINfo will juuts use context user address now Userinfo unclaimed will just return array of levels where rewards are unclaimed
+  For level info: i return 0 id 0 qty for levels with no rewards OR skip those levels i return null userINfo will juuts use context user address now Userinfo unclaimed will just return array of levels where rewards are unclaimed

 TODO:

+BO:

+- add middleware to context to automatically convert incoming into nice checksum addresses in the context
+- add logging middleware
+- datadog, talk to jay
+- exception handlers, proper error handling and how would we look at errors that happen once they have happened?
+- pipes for api calls?
+- caching

+BATTLE_PASS:

 1. chaman endpoint for name,description in pass
+2. user service url for .env